Culture & Tourism

 AMC Entertainment is the world’s second largest theater chain, with 5000 movie screens in 380 locations across the US, Canada, Japan and other countries.
 The company had revenue of $2.6 billion in 2012, accounting for 20% of the United States box office.
 The company operates 22 of the 50 highest grossing theatres in the United States.

 Wanda is also the owner of “Superstar”, China’s largest karaoke chain, which provides a wholesome, healthy form of entertainment to the public.
-It owned and operated 89 karaoke centers, with the number expected to grow to 130 by 2015.
+It currently has 90 locations, with that number expected to increase to 130 locations by 2015.

 Wanda is currently undergoing construction of numerous state-of-the-art theme parks across China in cities such as Beijing, Dalian, Xishuangbanna.